SimonGreenhill/utoaztecan/scripts/README.md

 This, however, does not mean that the automatic analysis is superior, since it may also indicate that the analysis just picks out those parts in the data which are easiest to explain and leaves the rest unanalyzed.

 This becomes obvious if we inspect number of individual alignment sites in the expert analysis (row "sites") in comparison with the automated analysis.
-If we furthermore compare the number of sites which qualify to be assigned to a cluster (clustered sites) and the propoertion of them, we can see that the expert analysis covers much more data than the automated analsyis.
+If we furthermore compare the number of sites which qualify to be assigned to a cluster (clustered sites) and the proportion of them, we can see that the expert analysis covers much more data than the automated analsyis.

 The purity is a measure that tests how well the correspondence patterns are "filled", that is, how much evidence we find in the data for a given pattern.
 Here, the expert analysis shows a higher amount of purity (which ranges between 1 for completely filled patterns and 0).